ingresso-group/slate/source/includes/_purchase.md

 Stripe keys to allow us to process payment on your behalf.

-If you wish to use Ingresso's Stripe account we have some requirements to reduce fraud, so please get in touch with us first.
+If you wish to use Ingresso's Stripe account we have some requirements to reduce fraud including implementing 3D Secure support and passing in the customer's IP address, so please get in touch with us first.
+We however encourage partners to open their own Stripe account rather than use ours.

 In the examples below we will describe how to purchase using the on-credit and Stripe options in more detail.
 We then describe how to handle generic redirects